Red, blue, black, yellow, merle, brindle, black and tan, or black and any other color, spotting in white or any other color

-Female dogs run smaller and tend to be quieter dogs than their male counterparts.
+Female American Leopard Hounds run smaller and tend to be quieter dogs than their male counterparts.

-So, is the American Leopard Hound right for you?
+So, is the American Leopard Hound the right dog for you?

 If you live in a cramped city or don’t enjoy spending time outdoors, then perhaps you should check out some other breeds.

 But those who are seeking a companion for outdoor adventures, and who have the time and space to dedicate to a smart and dedicated dog, you may have found your match in the American Leopard Hound!